namidaco/namida/README.md

  >- @LucJosin for their jaudiotagger integration, which actually powers namida.
  >- @55nknown for their awesome miniplayer physics.
  >- @alexmercerind for helping me out a lot.
+ >- @lusaxweb for their awesome Iconsax icon pack.
  >- All the packages maintainers which made namida possible.
  <br>